Solver rewards

 The price estimation competition is a separate competition where solvers compete to provide the best response to a quote request.
 Quote requests look almost identical to single-order batch auctions, where there is only one order with a trivial limit price, and solvers propose executions of this order with the goal to maximize "out amount minus gas costs", in the case of a sell request, or minimize "in amount + gas costs" in the case of a buy request.

-As specified in CIP-27 and CIP-36, solvers that participate in the price estimation competition are rewarded for each order that is within the market price, is associated with a quote that was computed as part of the price estimation competition, and was used in order to compute the limit price of the order.
+As specified in CIP-27, CIP-36 and CIP-57, solvers that participate in the price estimation competition are rewarded for each order that is within the market price, is associated with a quote that was computed as part of the price estimation competition, and was used in order to compute the limit price of the order.
 The protocol keeps track of the quote associated with each created order and the corresponding solver that provided the quote.
-If and when the order gets executed, the solver that provided the quote (which can be different than the solver that ended up executing the order) gets rewarded with where, again, the conversion from ETH to COW is done by using an up-to-date price.
+If and when the order gets executed, the solver that provided the quote (which can be different than the solver that ended up executing the order) gets rewarded as follows: